 Barnabas facilitated the introduction of the transformed Saul of Tarsus to the apostolic leaders in Jerusalem (Acts 9:26-27).
 The apostles then chose to send Barnabas to Syrian Antioch to investigate the evangelism taking place among Hellenistic Jews there.
 He became the leader to the work and secured Saul as his assistant.
 Afterwards they took famine relief to the believers in Jerusalem (Acts 11:19-30).
 Barnabas became very active in traveling and proclaiming the Good News, first as a close associate with Paul and then later with Mark.
 Little considered by commentators is that Barnabas is included in the list of Hippolytus (170-235), On the Seventy Apostles) and Dorotheus (c.
 255-362), Acts of the Seventy Apostles.
 According to these records Barnabas eventually became the overseer of Milan.
 This information is not likely to be legend, as some suppose, because the lists are too detailed and the names would have been known.

-11 and Yeshua, who is called Justus, who are of the circumcision: these only are my fellow-workers for the kingdom of God, men that have been a comfort to me.
+11 and Yeshua, who is called Justus, those being from the circumcision: these only fellow-workers for the kingdom of God, who have been a comfort to me.

 and Yeshua: Grk.
-Iēsous, perhaps "yay-soos," transliterates the Hebrew name Yeshua ("Jesus" in Christian Bibles).
-Greek does not have a letter with the "sh" sound, so "s" is substituted for the Heb. letter shin, and the Greek word ends with a sigma ("ς") because an ending with alpha ("α") would make the name feminine.
-Iēsous does not translate the meaning of Yeshua.
-Yeshua is a contraction of the Hebrew name Y’hoshua, which means “YHVH is salvation" (BDB 221).
-Yeshua has the same Hebrew root as yoshia (“He will save”) and is also the masculine form of the Hebrew word yeshu‘ah, ("salvation”) (Stern 4).
-In the LXX both Yeshua ("Jeshua") and Y’hoshua ("Joshua") were common names and rendered as Iēsous.
+Iēsous, perhaps "yay-soos," is an attempt to replicate the pronunciation of the Hebrew name Yeshua ("Jesus" in Christian Bibles).
+Yeshua is a contraction of the Hebrew name Y’hoshua, which means "YHVH is salvation" (BDB 221).
+Yeshua has the same Hebrew root as yoshia ("He will save") and is also the masculine form of the Hebrew word yeshu‘ah ("salvation") (Stern 4).
+In the LXX both Yeshua and Y’hoshua were common names and rendered as Iēsous.
 The name of Yeshua was given to six men in the Tanakh and translated as "Jeshua" in modern English versions, four of whom were of the tribe of Levi (1Chr 24:11; 31:15; Ezra 2:6; 3:2; Neh 3:19; 8:7).
 Three men in the Besekh bear the name Yeshua.
-The English spelling of "Jesus" originated with the Mace New Testament in 1729.
-The only other Yeshua in the Besekh is Bar-Yeshua (Acts 13:6), who was a Jewish false prophet and magician, whom Paul cursed so that he became blind (Acts 13:11).
+The only other Yeshua in the Besekh is Bar-Yeshua (Acts 13:6), a Jewish false prophet and magician, whom Paul cursed so that he became blind (Acts 13:11).

 who is called: Grk. legō, pres. pass. part., to make a statement whether in oral or written form, here meaning to be further named, to be surnamed.
 Justus: Grk.
 Ioustos, from the Latin justus ("just"), a name given to three men in the Besekh: (1) one of two men put forward to replace Judas Iscariot (Acts 1:23); (2) a pious man named Titius, probably a Roman citizen and perhaps a proselyte, whose home joined the synagogue in Corinth and from whom Paul received hospitality (Acts 18:7); and (3) in this verse the surname of Yeshua, Paul's fellow minister.
 Some scholars believe the name of Justus is mentioned to restrict the use of Yeshua to the Savior.
 However, Paul is simply noting that this man had both a Hebrew name and a Greek name, which were well known.
-The same distinction of being called by a different name is made of Simon, also called Peter (Matt 4:18; 10:2; Acts 10:15); Joseph, also called Barsabbas and Justus (Acts 1:23); Joseph, also called Barnabas (Acts 4:36); John, also called Mark (Acts 12:25); and Saul, also called Paul (Acts 13:9).
+Jews in the Diaspora typically had a Gentile name besides their Hebrew name (Gittin 11b)

 In the Kingdom of God Messiah would sit on the throne of David and govern all Israel (Luke 1:32-33).
 This is the good news that Paul proclaimed at Pisidian Antioch (Acts 13:32-34).
 It's noteworthy that while Paul refers once to the Kingdom of the Son (i.e., David) in this letter (1:13), he never says "Kingdom of the Lord" (Grk. kurios), possibly for two reasons.
 First, the Greek title kurios predominates in translating the sacred name YHVH in the LXX, so using "the Son" (or "God") would not offend Jews.
 Second, Paul avoids challenging Roman authority since Caesar regarded himself as kurios.
 (Cf. "kingdom of our Lord," 2Pet 1:11; Rev 11:15, which occurs very late in the development of the canon.
 Perhaps this was the reason Peter was martyred.)